telerik/ajax-docs/controls/checkbox/accessibility-and-internationalization/wai-aria-support.md

 </telerik:RadCheckBox>
 ````

->note The implementation of the WAI-ARIA support is achieved entirely on the client side (using JavaScript) by appending different attributes and appropriate WAI-ARIA roles to the DOM elements.
+>tip The implementation of the WAI-ARIA support is achieved entirely on the client side (using JavaScript) by appending different attributes and appropriate WAI-ARIA roles to the DOM elements.
 This is done because an HTML document containing ARIA attributes will not pass validation if they are added on the server.